temporalio/documentation/docs-src/php/how-to-spawn-a-workflow-execution-in-php.md

 }
 ```

-To start such workflow in sync mode:
+To start such Workflow in sync mode:

 ```php
 $accountTransfer = $workflowClient->newWorkflowStub(